Oracle Fusion Redwood

 - Individual qualifications are evaluated per area

-- An overall assessment is completed at the model level
+- An overall assessment is completed at the model

 Prerequisites